[Updated 25 June 2019]

 While you’re out admiring the beautifully painted walls of Chefchaouen, please spare some time to have lunch at Auberge Dardara.
 The owner uses the freshest ingredients from his garden, bakes his own bread and makes his own olive oil and goat’s cheese.
-(YES, THE INGREDIENTS ARE THAT FRESH) With high quality ingredients, the exotic flavours of the Mediterranean dishes exudes at the first bite.
-Dardara is also famous with its locals for top notch Moroccan cuisine and great service.
+(YES, THE INGREDIENTS ARE THAT FRESH) With high-quality ingredients, the exotic flavours of the Mediterranean dishes exude at the first bite.
+Dardara is also famous with its locals for top-notch Moroccan cuisine and great service.
 From lamb tajine to bissara (dried beans cream with olive oil, garlic and cumin, this restaurant has you covered.

 Credit: Vilostrada on Facebook

 Places to stay in Morocco